CorradoLanera/gpteasyr/README.md

 [![R-CMD-check](https://github.com/UBESP-DCTV/ubep.gpt/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/UBESP-DCTV/ubep.gpt/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of `{ubep.gpt}` is to provide a simple interface to OpenAI’s GPT API.
+The goal of `{ubep.gpt}` is to provide a basic/simple interface to OpenAI’s GPT API.
 The package is designed to work with dataframes/tibbles and to simplify the process of querying the API.

 ## Installation